DengPingFan/Inf-Net/README.md

 ## 9. LICENSE

 - The **COVID-SemiSeg Dataset** is made available for non-commercial purposes only.
+Any comercial use should get formal permission first.

 - You will not, directly or indirectly, reproduce, use, or convey the **COVID-SemiSeg Dataset** or any Content, or any work product or data derived therefrom, for commercial purposes.

 ## 10. Acknowledgements